• Skip to primary navigation

 Mixed feelings

-Parents of twins or more often have mixed emotions about their “multiple blessings”.
-It’s normal to feel overwhelmed by the prospect of caring for two or more babies at once.
-It can really help to talk to another family in the same situation.
-Your local LLL Leader can put you in touch with other mothers who have breastfed multiples, some LLL groups have Facebook support groups specifically for mothers of multiples.
+Mothers of twins or more often have mixed emotions about being a mother to multiples.
+It’s normal to feel ‘touched out’, overwhelmed and exhausted when caring for two or more babies at once.
+It can really help to talk to another mother in the same situation.
+Your local LLL Leader can put you in touch with other mothers who have breastfed multiples.
+Consider joining the ‘Breastfeeding Twins and Triplets’ Facebook group.
 There may also be a local twins support group near you (see Further Information section).
 Adjusting to Motherhood has practical tips on dealing with feelings too.

 Practicalities of getting out